supposedly/joffrey/README.md

     []()
     - `n` (`int`, Ellipsis): How many times this argument should be repeated.
-If `n` is 2, for example, the decorated function will be called on two consecutively-passed command-line arguments.
-    You can use the `namespace`, as in `flag`, to store info about this argument's values betweeen calls.
+If `n` is 2, for example, the decorated function will consume two command-line arguments in a row.
+You can use `namespace`, as in `@cli.flag` above, to store info about this argument's values betweeen calls.
-    If `n` is `...` or `Ellipsis`, this arg will consume as many arguments as it can (excluding flags) before reaching either a flag or a subcommand.
+      If `n` is `...` (or `Ellipsis`), this arg will consume as many arguments as it can before reaching either a flag or a subcommand.
-    Intended to be used as a positional argument, as in `@cli.arg(2)` or `@cli.arg(...)`.
+      This should be passed as a positional argument for style points, as in `@cli.arg(2)` or `@cli.arg(...)`.
 - `clump` (decorator):
-    Each component (AND, OR, XOR) takes an identifier, and any other entity bound to this cli with the same identifier is considered part of the same clump.
+    Clumps this in with other entities.
+Each component of a clump (AND, OR, XOR) takes an identifier, and any thing else clumped in with the same identifier and the same component will count as part of the same "clump".

     `@cli.clump(AND=_Null, OR=_Null, XOR=_Null)`